GoogleChrome/web.dev/src/site/content/en/blog/debug-cwvs-with-web-vitals-extension/index.md

 For [Largest Contentful Paint (LCP)](/lcp/), we show both the element, and the breakdown of the 4 phases detailed in our [Optimize LCP](/optimize-lcp/#lcp-breakdown) guide:

-{% Img src="image/W3z1f5ZkBJSgL1V1IfloTIctbIF3/zJY1uptIzRQXncKhjbIr.png", alt="Web Vitals Extension new console logging showing LCP elements and sub-parts", width="800", height="535" %}
+{% Img src="image/W3z1f5ZkBJSgL1V1IfloTIctbIF3/HXzKcJORE2nRUI9Pl8Mw.png", alt="Web Vitals Extension new console logging showing LCP elements and sub-parts", width="800", height="535" %}

-The LCP time (2,857 milliseconds—or just under 3 seconds) is highlighted in amber as it is in the "Needs Improvement" category.
+The LCP time (2,876 milliseconds—or about 2.9 seconds) is highlighted in amber as it is in the "Needs Improvement" category.

-In this example, we see the `Element render delay` is the longest time, so the resource was available over 2.2 seconds earlier but was not painted to screen.
-Therefore optimizing the download time—for example, by using a more efficient image format—will not help here and instead the developer must look at what is delaying the rendering (in this case it is a slow stylesheet delaying the initial rendering).
+In this example, we see the `Resource load time` is the longest time, so to improve your LCP time you would look to optimize that - perhaps by avoiding hosting them on a separate domain, or by using smaller images or more efficient formats.
+In this case it's due to being artificially slowed down to demonstrate - web.dev is a fast site 😀

 The element can also be hovered over to highlight the image:

-{% Img src="image/W3z1f5ZkBJSgL1V1IfloTIctbIF3/criZsjhVp5cNiXnLufLD.png", alt="Web Vitals Extension new console logging retains element highlighting on hover", width="800", height="535" %}
+{% Img src="image/W3z1f5ZkBJSgL1V1IfloTIctbIF3/8H8ZldOw8y953w7vTpuA.png", alt="Web Vitals Extension new console logging retains element highlighting on hover", width="800", height="535" %}

+Right clicking on the element also allows you to reveal it in the elements panel.

 Here the LCP element is an image, and hovering over that in the console on the right, also highlights that element on the site on the left.